Croeso / Welcome

 Whilst at Ysgol Glannau Gwaun, the children will engage with a variety of exciting and innovative topics on a half-termly basis.
 These topics help bring interest and engagement to the children’s learning.

 Our first topic was named ‘Me and Our Community’.
 As a team, we thought it would be a lovely introduction back to their schooling.
 The topic supported the children with settling back into school by helping them understand the new rules and new routines of our class.
 It taught them about being helpful, kind and thoughtful at home and at school and encouraged them to make new friends.
 The topic also taught the children how they are unique and special, the importance of friendship and how people in their family, school and local community are important and can help them.

-Our current topic is named 'Exploring Autumn'.
-The topic will give the children the time to explore our local surrounding as our landscape changes.
-We will be thinking about different habitats and the animals that live there; they will also compare animals from our area to animals that can be found in Africa.
-We will be being meeting Handa and Akeyo (from the story 'Handa's Surprise'), hence why we have chosen African animals, and retelling Handa's journey as part of our writing.
-There will also be times when we can bring our wellies to school and explore our surrounding area.
+Our second topic was named 'Exploring Autumn'.
+The topic gave the children the time to explore our local surrounding as our landscape changes.
+We thought about different habitats and the animals that live there; they also compared animals from our area to animals that can be found in Africa.
+We met Handa and Akeyo (from the story 'Handa's Surprise'), hence why we chose African animals, and retold Handa's journey as part of our writing.

 Help at Home

 Reception is a really important year to build the ‘foundations’ of the children’s literacy and being able to recognise sounds when reading is a starting point.
 Throughout their time at the school, the children will become used to using the rhymes and teaching techniques of the 'Read, Write, Inc.' approach.
 This will help the children, as it provides consistency in the teaching of phonics.
 As the year progresses, they will increasingly build their knowledge of more sounds and will be able to use them when reading and writing words.